The Top eCommerce Platforms for Small Businesses

 One noted issue you may run into is that certain modules tend to interfere with one another, leading to a glitchy site.
 These technical issues can prove to be problematic and if you aren’t familiar with coding or aren’t the best at resolving technical issues on your own then this platform may not be the best option for you.

 Since PrestaShop is open-source software, customer support gets a little complicated due to the fact that most of their modules and themes are created by multiple developers.
 In turn, a customer support agent can’t possibly know the ins and outs of every module to help with your questions.

 However, PrestaShop offers a user community rich with support via services and forums.
 Click here to check their community page out.

 Final thoughts on PrestaShop

-PrestaShop seems to be ideal for tech-savy individuals who have experience with coding or a budget to hire a developer.
-If that’s the case, PrestaShop is a highly customization platform that can offer your business a large selection of modules to choose from creating unlimited possibilities.
+PrestaShop seems to be ideal for tech-savvy individuals who have experience with coding or a budget to hire a developer.
+If that’s the case, PrestaShop is a highly customizable platform that can offer your business a large selection of modules to choose from creating unlimited possibilities.

 Some cons associated with PrestaShop include…

-- Decent learning curve associated with more technical aspect
+- A decent learning curve due to the more technical aspects

 - May experience bugs and glitches as you add those pricey modules onto your site (as some tend to interfere with one another)